l1jer/woocommerce-order-sync-pronto-api/INT Extension Descriptions.md

     - Update the order status to `"Pronto Received"`.
   - Ensure this process is error-handled and logged for tracking.

-step 7: update redirect page after ACCEPT/DECLINE the order
+### Step 7: Enhance Redirect Page and Email Notifications

+#### Redirect Page Update

+- **Objective:**
+  - Update the redirect page displayed after a dealer accepts or declines an order.
+- **Details:**
+  - Display the order number and billing name with a confirmation message (e.g., "has been accepted" or "has been declined")
+  - Include timestamps in both:
+    - Dealer local time (formatted as XX:XX, XX/XX/XXXX)
+    - AUS Eastern Standard Time in a modern format
+  - Add debug logs on each necesasry actions been triggered

+#### New Email Notifications

+- **Objective:**
+  - Send new notification email(s) when an order is accepted or declined.
+- **Details:**
+  - Email content must state:

-* Show order number and billing name has been accepted/declined at XX:XX, XX/XX/XXXX (using the dealer local time) also show AUS EASTERN Standard time
+    - "Dealer XXX has accepted/declined order XXX at XX:XX, XX/XX/XXXX" (showing both dealer local time and AUS Eastern Standard Time)
+  - Recipients:

+    - The dealer (as the main recipient)
+    - BCC: `jerry@tasco.com.au`
+  - Add debug logs on each necesasry actions been triggered

+#### Additional Requirement

+- Apply the default WooCommerce email header and footer template to all other emails sent by the system.